 So I was way more nervous than before the translator exam.
 In the waiting room at the Ministry, I met the only translator (out of 4!) to pass the translator exam that day.
 The exam board consists of 4 senior interpreters (in my case one of them was a professor, which made me more nervous) and the head of the Ministry’s language department.

 This exam also has three parts:

 I didn’t do too well in the 1st part, but not for the reasons I thought.
 I thought I might have missed some facts.
 The piece was a business interview, with lots of facts (KPIs, sales figures, etc.), which are hard to grasp even for the exam board.
-So I think they didn’t even notice, if I mistranslated a figure, but they did notice I was hesitating.
-Your job as interpreter is to keep the conversation going.
-If you interrupt, you better have a good reason.
+So I think they didn’t even notice if I mistranslated a figure, but they did notice I was hesitating.
+Your job as interpreter is to keep the conversation going with minimal interruption.

-I asked some important questions – like one time the German speaker said “our sales are 25% of the whole UK economy”, and I asked if she meant the WHOLE economy of the UK or just the company’s global sales – but you’re encouraged to ask only very few questions (as in real business).
+I asked some important questions – like one time the German speaker said “our sales are 25% of the whole UK economy”, and I asked if she meant the WHOLE economy of the UK or just the company’s global sales – but I think they saw it as an interruption.

 I thought I’d flunked the first part, but they called me in for the second, and simultaneous really saved me.
 I’m very fast, but my memory is bad.
 I interpreted a speech by Tony Blair on Brexit, read by one of the examiners.
 You have to stand up and speak very clearly and confidently, and don’t let the speaker confuse you – sometimes they talk just make no sense.
 Just keep going and smiling!